cenotelie/sapientia/sapientia/model_training/annotation_strategies/annotation_strategy_collins_en.md

 For example, the _sensor_ **performs** temperature monitoring.

-PERFORMS(sensor, temperature monitoring)
+PERFORM(sensor, temperature monitoring)

-### Subject
+### Operation

-_Subject_ is a relation existing between a process and a parameter.
+_Operation_ is a relation existing between a process and a parameter, hardware, system or component.

 For example, the sensor _monitors_ _temperature_.

-SUBJECT(monitors, temperature)
+OPERATION(monitors, temperature)

 ### Communicate